molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

     take blood pressure medication?
   - For diabetics who experienced MI, what is their mean age, BMI, and glucose level?
   - How many overweight smokers are in each education category?
+Do you notice a trend?
+  - Now summarise the total in each education category, and look at the proportion that are overweight smokers.
+Is this trend still there?

 -----